What does tax evasion actually mean for self-employed people?

 Can I go to prison for self-employed tax evasion?

-HMRC sometimes publicises tax evasion convictions as a deterrent to others, which can be personally and professionally humiliating.
+HMRC sometimes publicizes tax evasion convictions as a deterrent to others, which can be personally and professionally humiliating.
 I once worked with a client whose business never recovered after their tax conviction was reported in local papers.

 How does HMRC catch self-employed tax evaders?